Getting a test

-This means you and your household should self-isolate immediately if you have:
+You and your household must self-isolate immediately if you have:

 - a new continuous cough or

 - a loss of or change in your normal sense of smell or taste

 If you are unable to access the internet, call 119 in England and Wales or 0300 303 2713 in Scotland and Northern Ireland to book a test.